 - Highlight the charts which you have on board with a highlighter pen in the correction log (NP 133A).
-An example of how to fill the log is shown to the left.

 - Note down in the correction log correction numbers from all ANM’s, that are to be corrected, in an ascending order.